ischurov/slurmtoppy/README.md

 ## Features
 - Show list of running jobs (a.k.a. `watch squeue`).
-- Cancel selected job (no job_id input needed!)
+- Cancel the selected job (no job_id input needed!)
-- View output of selected job with `tail` or `less` (provided that output file in the current working directory)
+- View output of the selected job with `tail` or `less`
+- SSH to a node where the selected job runs (provided it's a one-node job)